MozillaHive/hive-contributor-guide/what_does_hive_nyc_do/README.md

 #### Affinity Groups

 Interest-driven affinity groups are formed by Hive NYC community members to identify challenges, brainstorm ideas and develop strategies for community-negotiated solutions.
-Active affinity groups include: Youth Trajectories Affinity Group (YTAG) and Hive Youth Meetups (HYM).
-See [Developing a "Pathway Experience" for Hive Youth](https://lynncasper.makes.org/thimble/MTY5Mzc3NzkyMA==/developing-a-pathway-experience-for-hive-youth) and [Hive NYC Affiniity Groups](http://www.slideshare.net/hivelearningnyc/hive-nyc-affinity-groups).
+Active affinity groups include: Youth Trajectories Affinity Group (YTAG) and Hive Youth Meet-ups (HYM).
+See [Developing a "Pathway Experience" for Hive Youth](https://lynncasper.makes.org/thimble/MTY5Mzc3NzkyMA==/developing-a-pathway-experience-for-hive-youth) and [Hive NYC Affinity Groups](http://www.slideshare.net/hivelearningnyc/hive-nyc-affinity-groups).

 #### Webmaker Mentor Badge
 Once you feel comfortable using and teaching webmaker tools, you can apply for the [Webmaker Mentor badge](https://webmaker.org/badges/webmaker-mentor).
 This badge is issued by Mozilla to Webmaker community members who teach others.
 Mentors are proficient in web literacy, contribute to the Webmaker community, and create and remix openly-licensed resources for others to use.

 ## How We Spread and Scale

 Hive NYC connects members to the wider Mozilla community, providing channels to showcase findings and engage in global exchange.
+In addition, members have access to relevant trainings, such as the [series of workshops run by PASE (Partnership for After School Education)](http://hivenyc.org/2015/03/18/pase-spread-and-scale-recap/) for members planning to expand their programs.

 ### Webmaker Program